About Partner Visas

 |Visa subclass||Base application charge||Additional applicant 18 and over||Additional applicant under 18|

-Due to the high volume of applications being made in this category, applications are presently taking approximately 12 to 15 months to process.
+Due to the high volume of applications being made in this category, onshore applications are presently taking approximately 20 to 25 months to process.
+Offshore applications are processed more quickly with an average service standard of 11 to 15 months.